 The Town of Brewster, through its Town Manager and Select Board, engage in both an annual Strategic Planning Process and annual Capital Planning Process.
 The Strategic Plan is arranged by the Building Blocks in the Town's Vision Plan, which was a precursor to the LCP.
 Going forward, the Strategic Plan will be arranged by the LCP Building Blocks.
 The Capital Improvement Plan (CIP) provides a blueprint for planning all the community's capital expenditures by aligning the Town's priority capital needs with available funding sources.
 It includes programming and budgeting functions, allowing for project scheduling and financial adjustments over a 5-year planning horizon.
-Unless an alternative funding source is available, all capital items/ appropriations are presented to Town Meeting for approval.
-The current CIP is for FY23-27.
-The Town also per Code/ Charter publishes annually in the May Town Meeting Warrant Booklet a summary of the capital improvement plan, identifying all proposed capital expenditures for the next 5 years estimated to cost \$100,000 or more.
+The CIP culminates in the upcoming year's spending plan for capital items/ appropriations presented to Town Meeting for approval.
+The current CIP is for FY20-24.